Shiandow/shiandow.github.io/_posts/2023-10-24-putting-the-relational-back-in-relational-databases.md

 ## Equivalence Relations

 Equivalence relations show up whenever things are equal or equivalent.
-They're related to pre-orders with the only additional requirement that they are symmetric (this means that equivalence relations are *technically* also pre-orders, but things are either equivalent or not-comparable so it makes little sense to view them that way).
+They're related to pre-orders with the only additional requirement that they are symmetric.
 Using the symbol '$\sim$' the rules for an equivalence relation are that for all $x$,$y$,$z$

 > - $x \sim x$
 > - if $x \sim y$ then $y \sim x$